noeasyday7/bright_river/README.md

 ## Why no dataset

 The dataset utilized in this project is derived from Samsøe Samsøe, a Danish fashion brand.
 The dataset is considered confidential.
 Access to this dataset is strictly restricted to individuals who have signed a Non-Disclosure Agreement (NDA).
 This measure ensures the protection of sensitive business information and adheres to privacy and security standards.
-If you require access to the dataset for review, please contact us and complete the NDA process.
+If you require access to the dataset for review, please contact Maxime Roux (roux@samsoe.com) and complete the NDA process.
 Unauthorized access or distribution of the dataset is prohibited.

 ## How to run